LucasDelfino92/morrowindsharp/modlist.md

 - [**Creeper the Drummer**](https://www.nexusmods.com/morrowind/mods/42451) by Faelian: alters Creeper's animations making him randomly sit on the ground and play his drums.
 - [**Dagoth Ur Welcomes You**](https://www.nexusmods.com/morrowind/mods/44204?) by Digmen: Dagoth Ur will now greet his old pal with a delicious meal.
 - [**Frostmoth Repaired**](https://www.nexusmods.com/morrowind/mods/27457?) by Talthybius: repairs the walls of Fort Frostmoth as you reach the end of the Bloodmoon main quest.
+- [**Melchior's Mudcrab Merchant**](http://download.fliggerty.com/download-132-724) by Melchior Dahrk: model and texture replacer for the Mudcrab Merchant, making him stand out against the other mudcrabs in a classy way.
+  - Hide/disable **Melchior's Mudcrab Merchant - ReducedGold.ESP**.
 - [**Meteorite Ministry**](https://www.nexusmods.com/morrowind/mods/45506) by Zobator: adds a tail of smaller rocks to the Ministry of Truth, giving it a more dramatic and moving-object-suspended-in-mid-flight look.
   - Disable all plugins minus **Meteorite Ministry Temple - Higher.esp**.
 - [**No-Frills Closed Molag Mar**](https://www.nexusmods.com/morrowind/mods/47190) by Atrayonis: closes the Molag Mar canton, on account of the ashstorms.